| CVE |

 CVSS v3.1 |

-| An Uncontrolled Search Path Element issue was discovered in Progea Movicon Version 11.5.1181 and prior.
-An uncontrolled search path element vulnerability has been identified, which may allow a remote attacker without privileges to execute arbitrary code in the form of a malicious DLL file. |
+| An Uncontrolled Search Path Element issue was discovered in Solar Controls WATTConfig M Software Version 2.5.10.1 and prior.
+An uncontrolled search path element has been identified, which could allow an attacker to execute arbitrary code on a target system using a malicious DLL file. |

 | A vulnerability in the routine that loads DLL files in Cisco Meeting App for Windows could allow an authenticated, local attacker to run an executable file with privileges equivalent to those of Cisco Meeting App.
 The vulnerability is due to incomplete input validation of the path name for DLL files before they are loaded.
 An attacker could exploit this vulnerability by installing a crafted DLL file in a specific system directory.
 A successful exploit could allow the attacker to execute commands on the underlying Microsoft Windows host with privileges equivalent to those of Cisco Meeting App.
 The attacker would need valid user credentials to exploit this vulnerability.
 Cisco Bug IDs: CSCvd77907. |